Published : ‘Confluence: Eighty Years Of Artists And Their Art’ by Dhoomimal Gallery, New Delhi, 2018, unpaginated.

-Provenance: Property from an important corporate collection, Delhi.
-Artwork was acquired from Dhoomimal Gallery.
+Provenance : Property from an important collection based in New Delhi.
+Artwork was acquired by the present owner from Dhoomimal Gallery.

 Height of the figure - 6ft